cooper/uic/dev/uic.md

 command should replace its functionality, as not all clients will comprehend that the user disconnected.

+## 3. Servers and users

-## 2.2.
-Core command list
+## 4. Core server command list

-This section describes the commands which must be implemented in true UIC software.
+This section describes the commands which must be implemented in true UIC servers.

+*Note: client commands are command which clients send, and server commands are commands which servers send.
+All clients must be able to handle all server commands, and all servers must be able to handle all client commands.*

-### 2.2.1. registerCommand
+### 4.1. registerCommand

-registerCommand tells a client or server which commands are implemented.
+registerCommand tells a client which commands are implemented in the server.
 It must be implemented by both servers and clients.
 The purpose of the command is to reduce pointless sending of commands which are not implemented by the corresponding software.